owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 The `next` operator takes a formula as an argument and evaluates it in the next state.

-Let's say we have a formula `gdprConsentIsOpen`.
-We check that the GDPR consent is open in the *current* and in the *next* state like so:
+Let's say we have a formula `gdprConsentIsVisible` which is true when the GDPR consent screen is visible.
+We specify that the screen should be visible in the *current* and in the *next* state like so:

 ```
-gdprConsentIsOpen && next gdprConsentIsOpen
+gdprConsentIsVisible && next gdprConsentIsVisible
 ```

 A pair of subsequent states is called a *step*.
 When specifying state